My Chef's Apron

 • You can enjoy this lassi anytime during the day as a refreshing drink or as a breakfast.
 It is fresh, filling, and incredibly satisfying.

-• Serve it chilled in a cute glass, dress it up with extra mango slices or fresh chocolate mint leaves, and you have a beautiful beverage to serve to guests.
+• Serve it chilled in a cute glass, dress it up with extra mango slices or fresh mint leaves, and you have a beautiful beverage to serve guests.

 Three glasses filled with mango lassi, topped with mint leaves and each carrying a straw.